f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/Tutorial/Nameservice/Types.md

 The interface we give is actually a typed key value store.
 This means that within the scope of a module `m`, for any key type `k`, there is only one possible value type `v` associated with `k`.

-For example, a user's balance in the `Token` module, might be modeled by a mapping
+For example, a user's balance in the `Bank` module, might be modeled by a mapping

 ~~~ haskell ignore
 balance :: Tendermint.SDK.Types.Address -> Integer
 ~~~

-(We'll properly introduce the module `Token` later in the walkthrough.)
+(We'll properly introduce the module `Bank` later in the walkthrough.)

-This means that in the scope of the `Token` module, the database utlity `get` function applied to a value of type `Address` will result in a value of type `Integer`.
-If the `Token` module would like to store another mapping whose keys have type `Tendermint.SDK.Types.Address`, you must use a newtype instead.
+This means that in the scope of the `Bank` module, the database utlity `get` function applied to a value of type `Address` will result in a value of type `Integer`.
+If the `Bank` module would like to store another mapping whose keys have type `Tendermint.SDK.Types.Address`, you must use a newtype instead.
 Otherwise you will get a compiler error.

 At the same time, you are free to define another mapping from `k -> v'` in the scope of a different module.
 For example, you can have both the `balance` mapping described above, as well a mapping